 What is Future Cruise Credit?

 Future Cruise Credit (or FCC, depending on which term you prefer to use) is a monetary credit, like a gift card, that most cruise lines are offering you to use to put towards or pay off a new cruise booking.
 FCC is being offered to guests who opt to cancel or have had their cruise cancelled due to the current Coronavirus outbreak.

 How much FCC will I be given?

 The amount of FCC being offered does vary from each cruise line, though most cruise lines are offering you the value what you have already paid for your cruise as a minimum, plus in some cases a little extra.
-Should you opt to cancel an upcoming cruise where the cruise line allows, there may be an option to obtain an FCC, rather than the usual cancellation fee, depending on the cruise operator’s policy.
-Where this option is available, one of our Cruise Experts will be able to confirm the value of FCC you will receive upon cancellation.
+Should you need to cancel an upcoming holiday where the cruise line allows, there may be an option to obtain an FCC, rather than the usual cancellation fee, depending on the cruise operator’s policy.
+Where this option is available, one of our Cruise Experts will be able to confirm the FCC value you will receive upon cancellation.

 What do I need to do to get my FCC?